shuzhao-li-lab/asari/README.md

 Peak (an elution peak at specific m/z) is specific to a sample, but a feature is defined at the level of an experiment after correspondence.

 Additional details:
-- Use of MassTracks simplifies m/z correspondence
+- Use of MassTracks simplifies m/z correspondence, which results in a MassGrid
+- Two modes of m/z correspondence: a clustering method for studies >= N (default 10) samples; and a slower method based on landmark peaks and verifying mass precision.
 - Chromatogram construction is based on m/z values via flexible bins and frequency counts (in lieu histograms).
-- Each sample is checked for mass precision, computational calibrations recorded for mass and retention time
 - Elution peak alignment is based on LOWESS
 - Use integers for RT scan numbers and intensities for computing efficiency
 - Avoid mathematical curves whereas possible for computing efficiency